alronz/ioti-nodejs-sdk/README.md

 # ioti-nodejs-sdk
-A nodejs SDK for IBM IoT for insurance service
+A Nodejs client library for developing applications using IBM Watson IoT for insurance service